kneyugn/the-scaffolder/README.md

 `user registers repository with a UI form` --> `make repository from template` --> `add missing workflow permissions` --> `trigger workflow via repository_dispatch event`

 ### Generate personal access token:
-To generate the peronsal access token, follow these steps below.
+To generate the personal access token, follow these steps below.
 I did not have much luck with fine grained PAT but had luck with the traditional tokens.

 ```user menu -> settings -> developer settings -> personal access token -> generate new token```